 If a student’s needs are significantly greater than those of their peers, or if they have a disability which may hinder their educational progress and attainment, then they are considered to have a Special Educational Need.
 Special Educational Needs can be categorised as difficulties with;

 - Social, emotional and mental health difficulties

-and slow progress will be identified through the whole school assessment systems, supported by additional testing and monitoring of reading, writing, spelling and mathematics and through classroom observation.
+The four categories and below expected progress will be identified through whole school assessment systems, supported by additional testing and monitoring of reading, writing, spelling and mathematics and through classroom observation.

 What provision is in place for children with Special Educational Needs?

 We follow national guidance regarding stages of SEND, which is a staggered approach classed as waves.
-Learners may move up or down the waves as necessary, according to their needs, alongside consultation with the child or young person and their parents.
+Learners may move up or down the waves as necessary, according to their needs, alongside consultation with the student and their parents.
 Quality first teaching ensures teachers plan and deliver learning challenges for all learner groups within the class.

 What is an Education, Health and care plan?

-The Education, Health and Care (EHC) plan is an exciting new way of working that puts parents, children, young people and families at the very centre of the assessment and planning process, to make sure that your views are not only heard but also understood.
-It is a statutory recognition that a learner needs specific support in their learning.
-The EHCP is for children and young people who have special educational needs and disabilities and where an assessment of education, health and social care needs has been agreed by a multi-agency group of professionals.
+The Education, Health and Care (EHC) plan puts parents, children, young people and families at the very centre of the assessment and planning process, to make sure that all views are not only heard but also understood.
+It is a statutory recognition that a student needs specific support in their learning.
+The EHCP is for students who have special educational needs and disabilities and where an assessment of education, health and social care needs has been agreed by a multi-agency group of professionals.

 The School’s contribution to the Local Authority’s Local Offer can be found on Suffolk County Council’s Website.

 The Unity Trust SEND policy can be found on our website.